spark8899/deplay_agent/README.md

 Cooperate with jenkin to update software and execute restart procedure

 # version plan
- * v1 Supports specific file uploads and specific commands for a single project
+ * v1 Support specific file uploads and specific commands for a single project(Has been completed.)
  * v2 Support specific file uploads and specific commands for multiple projects

 # Test example